nathishwar/School-of-Engineering-SOES-Website/README.md

         - About us Info (this will have relevant contact info/club logo)
         - Email mail listing (link to sign up google form and also another link to the remove from mailing list form)
         - Upcoming Events/Calendar
-        - JJAY CS Related resource sections
+        - SOES Related resource sections
         - Suggestion box for future events
         - Social media links